Meetings

 Date: October, 7th- 10th 2019

-URL: http://iau356.essti.gov.et/
+URL: https://iau356.essti.gov.et/

 6th Workshop on Robotic Autonomous Observatories